vanilla/fluent-plugin-burrow/README.md

 `optional`

-When this even is re-emitted, change its tag to this setting's value.
+When this event is re-emitted, change its tag to this setting's value.

 ### remove_prefix